ChemFM as a Scaling Law Guided Foundation Model Pre-trained on Informative Chemicals: Methods

 We evaluated the unconditional generation capability of the pre-trained ChemFM model by generating $\num{100000}$ molecules.
 For each molecule, the generation process began by sampling a start token according to its frequency distribution in the training dataset.
 The model then autoregressively generated tokens until producing an end token, thus completing the molecule.
 A temperature of $1.0$ was applied to the $\mathtt{SoftMax}$ during generation.

 We assessed the generated molecules using established metrics from molecule generation benchmarks such as GuacaMol~\cite{guacamol} and MOSES~\cite{moses}.
-Specifically, we measured the validity, uniqueness, novelty, and internal diversity (IntDiv$_1$ and IntDiv$_2$).
+Specifically, we measured the validity, uniqueness, novelty, and internal diversity (IntDiv$_1$, IntDiv$_2$, {and Sphere Exclusion Diversity (SEDiv)}).
 We also compared the distributions of $9$ physicochemical descriptors (computed using the \texttt{RDKit} library) between $\num{100000}$ generated molecules and $\num{100000}$ randomly sampled from the training dataset (Supplementary Fig.~\ref{fig:unconditional_generation_desc_dist}).
 We quantified the similarity between these distributions by computing Kullback-Leibler (KL) divergence for each descriptor and aggregating them into a final KL similarity (KLSim) score.
-Additionally, \texttt{ECFP4}\cite{ecfp} fingerprints were computed for both sets, and their 2D t-SNE mapping was visualized to further evaluate how well the generated molecules aligned with the training data (Supplementary Fig.~\ref{fig:tsne_embedding}).
+Additionally, \texttt{ECFP4}\cite{ecfp} fingerprints were computed for both sets, and their 2D t-SNE mapping was visualized to further evaluate how well the generated molecules aligned with the training data (Supplementary Fig.~\ref{fig:tsne_embedding}). {We also compared internal diversity between the generated molecules and the pre-training dataset (UniChem) to further evaluate their alignment (Supplementary Table~\ref{table:diveristy_comparison}).}

 Details on these metrics can be found in the \hyperref[sup:generation_metrics]{Supplementary Information}.

-It is worth noting that the ChemFM models were trained on a dataset more than $100\times$ larger than those used in the GuacaMol and MOSES benchmarks, which limits direct performance comparisons.
+{ It is worth noting that the ChemFM models were trained on a dataset more than $100\times$ larger than those used in the GuacaMol and MOSES benchmarks, which limits the validity of direct performance comparisons.
+This is also why the novelty of molecules generated by ChemFM is lower than values typically reported in the literature.
+To verify this, we compared ChemFM-3B with MolGPT by generating $\num{100000}$ molecules each and computing novelty separately against the GuacaMol and MOSES benchmarks.
+The results are reported in Supplementary Table~\ref{table:novelty comparison}.
+In this setting, ChemFM achieves higher novelty than MolGPT, confirming that the lower novelty observed with respect to UniChem reflects the scale of the reference database rather than a limitation of the model. }